yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-nodes.md

     - Select the zone.
     - Select the instance type.
-    - Enter the IP address of the node.
+    - Enter the IP address of the instance.
 You can use DNS names or IP addresses when adding instances.
     - Optionally, enter an Instance ID; this is a user-defined identifier.

     Note that if you provide a hostname, the universe might experience issues communicating.
 To resolve this, you need to delete the failed universe and then recreate it with the `use_node_hostname_for_local_tserver` flag enabled.